 Shih Tzu Breed Guide

-In China, the Shih Tzu received a more stylized look as the Peking Kennel Club laid out the guidelines for proper breeding.
-The Chinese were mystified by their unique look and personalities.
+In China, the Shih Tzu breed received a more stylized look as the Peking Kennel Club laid out the guidelines for proper breeding.
+The Chinese were mystified by the unique Shih Tzu personality and look.
 At the end of imperial rule in China, the dogs were fortunately brought to Europe, narrowly avoiding becoming extinct.
 All modern Shih Tzus descend from just fourteen dogs and were originally classified by English kennel clubs as Apsos.
 In 1935, the first European standard for the breed was developed, and the dogs were recategorized as the Shih Tzu.
 From there the breed spread throughout Europe and

 In 1935, the first European standard for the breed was developed, and the dogs were recategorized as the Shih Tzu.
 From there the breed spread throughout Europe and was brought to America after U.S. military members brought them back from Europe.
 From there, their popularity increased around the world.